ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

 cvt:sos2 (sos2)
       0/1*: Whether to honor SOS2 constraints for nonconvex piecewise-linear terms, using suffixes .sos and .sosref provided by AMPL.

+cvt:uenc:negctx:max (uenc:negctx:max, uenc:negctx)
+      If cvt:uenc:ratio applies, max number of constants in comparisons x==const in negative context (equivalently, x!=const in positive context) to skip UEnc(x).
+Default 1.

+cvt:uenc:ratio (uenc:ratio)
+      Min ratio (ub-lb)/Nvalues to skip unary encoding for a variable x, where Nvalues is the number of constants used in conditional comparisons x==const.
+Instead, indicator constraints (or big-Ms) are used, if uenc:negctx also applies.
+Default 0.

 lim:iter (iterlim, iterlimit)
       Iteration limit (default: no limit).